 See the city from the tallest observation tower in the United States

 The Stratosphere Observation Deck is the tallest observation tower in the United States, with a height of 1,149 feet.
 So for panoramic views of the city and surrounding desert, this is the place to go.
 There are also restaurants and bars where you can have a cocktail with this incredible view and more indoor and outdoor decks.
-And if drinking a cocktail peacefully while enjoying the breathtaking views, it’s not enough, you can try the SkyJump or the thrill rides.
+And if sipping from a cocktail while enjoying the breathtaking views it’s not enough, then you can try the SkyJump or the thrill rides.

 Watch the Bellagio Fountains

 Although the Bellagio Fountains are one of the most touristic things to do in Las Vegas, the water, music, and light show is mesmerizing and is part of what makes Las Vegas unique.
 It takes place every half an hour during the day and every 15 minutes in the evenings.
 All shows are free.